The following have been shortlisted for a Public Engagement Award. The awards are given out in four categories:

 Rodent Activity Transmission Systems - Chris Faulkes, School of Biological and Chemical Sciences and Julie Freeman, School of Electronic Engineering and Computer Science

 Rodent activity transmission systems (rat.systems) is experimental art project using real-time data transmission bringing the lives of a colony of naked mole rats and accompanying science to the public.
 The activity includes audio-visual artwork, a data visualisation, and an installation of real-time data-driven kinetic sculptures.

 Animating east London's immigrant history - Nadia Valman, School of English and Drama

 Free, innovative activities designed to engage new audiences with east London’s long history of immigrant culture -- including a smartphone app, a series of walking tours, schools workshops and a historical re-enactment, involving creative collaborations with two museums and three local secondary schools.

-The Inspiration Machine - Anna Kemp, School of Languages, Linguistics and Film and Sylvia Bishop
+The Inspiration Machine - Anna Kemp, Centre for Childhood Cultures, School of Languages, Linguistics and Film and Sylvia Bishop

 Where does inspiration come from?
 'The Inspiration Machine' was a one-day creative-writing workshop held at the V&A Museum of Childhood.
 The workshop introduced participants to the history and theory of constrained writing, including the zany experimental writing collective the oulipo.